 Operating Expenses.
-Sales and marketing expense increased approximately 10.5%, excluding the impact of foreign currency, primarily due to increased personnel-related costs related to our expanded global commercial infrastructure.
-General and administrative expense increased approximately 7.6%, excluding the impact of foreign currency, primarily due to increases in bad debt reserves and facilities costs, partially offset by the benefits of cost control initiatives across our business segments.
-Research and development expense increased 5.7% excluding the impact of foreign currency, primarily due to higher personnel-related costs.
-The overall change in currency exchange rates resulted in a decrease in operating expenses by less than 1%.
+Overall operating expenses were lower primarily as a result of cost containment efforts implemented in response to the COVID-19 pandemic, including temporary reductions to compensation and benefits.
+Sales and marketing expense decreased approximately 6%, excluding the impact of foreign currency, primarily due to the temporary cost containment efforts, which reduced travel and personnel-related costs.
+General and administrative expense increased approximately 2.6%, excluding the impact of foreign currency, primarily due to increases in facilities costs, partially offset by the benefits of cost containment initiatives across our business segments.
+Research and development expense decreased 1.9%, excluding the impact of foreign currency, primarily due to the benefits of cost containment initiatives.
+The overall change in currency exchange rates resulted in a decrease in operating expenses of approximately 1.5%.